YvesDesrumaux/YvesDesrumaux.github.io/Instructions/CodeReview/README.md

 - Do not invent objects that are not in the provided code.

 # Code Review files
-- The report has to provided in markdown format.
+- Code review report should be placed in a `.CodeReview` folder at the root of the repository.
-- Save the files in a '.CodeReview' directory at the root of the project.
+- Make the report in markdown format.
-- Filenaming should be '[Extension name]-CodeReview-[current datetime].md'
+- Filenaming should be `<Extension name>-CodeReview-<current datetime>.md`